-Municipalities with lower scores are those with fewer affordable housing alternatives and, therefore, are the municipalities where rental units will be prioritized during the Second Sequence to avoid loss of affordable rental units.
-During the Second Sequence period, rental units will be served in ascending order based on their municipality's Score Level.
+Municipalities with lower scores are those with fewer affordable housing alternatives and, therefore, are the municipalities where tenants rental units will be prioritized during the Second Sequence to avoid risk of homelessness due to loss of affordable rental units.
+During the Second Sequence period, Rental Unit Applicants rental units will be served in ascending order based on their rental unit municipality's Score Level.